PgBiel/typst-improv-tables-planning/main.typ

 4. *Under discussion:* When a cell spans a pagebreak, which lines should appear right before the pagebreak, and which lines should appear right after?
   - Currently, all lines are identical, so this doesn't matter.
   - *Proposal 1 (Pg):* Lines right before the pagebreak (in the current page) should be copies of the lines which come right under the cell.
 Lines right after the pagebreak (in the new page) should be copies of the lines which come right above the cell.

+5. *To be discussed:* Should it be possible to specify not only vertical and horizontal, but also diagonal lines?
+  - At the moment, this sounds very far-fetched, especially since handling diagonal lines going through pagebreaks would be a bit hairy, and require some math.
+  - The idea can be kept here for the future though.
+For the moment, we should focus on horizontal and vertical lines.

 == Grid and table unification